Course Descriptions

 Seminar: Consumers and the Law - LAWS 8021

-This is a service learning seminar that seeks to provide a journey through theory and practice in contract and consumer law.
-It aims to expand your understanding and analysis of contracts beyond the basic concepts you learn in your first-year Contracts course.
-Through class readings and discussion, we explore norms, goals, and functions of consumer law and also observe the law "in action" through a class blog and outreach with the Boulder County Department of Housing and Human Services ("BCDHHS"), who assists people throughout Boulder County with an array of financial, housing and other consumer issues.
+Expands understanding and analysis of contracts beyond the basic concepts learned in the first-year contracts course.
+Explores norms, goals and functions of consumer law and also observes the law "in action" through a class blog and outreach with the Boulder County Department of Housing and Human Services ("BCDHHS"), who assists people throughout Boulder County with an array of financial, housing and other consumer issues.
+2-3 credits, letter graded.

 Seminar: Counseling Families in Business - LAWS 8701

-Explores the legal aspects of owning, managing, and participating in a successful family business system, including corporate structure, legal issues, succession planning and estate management, internal capital markets in private enterprise, ownership issues in private businesses, how lawyers can assist with family governance, planning for and managing family philanthropy, gender issues in family business, and conflict resolution.
+Explores the legal aspects of owning, managing and participating in a successful family business system, including corporate structure, legal issues, succession planning and estate management, internal capital markets in private enterprise, ownership issues in private businesses, how lawyers can assist with family governance, planning for and managing family philanthropy, gender issues in family business and conflict resolution.
+Recommended prerequisites: LAWS 6104 and LAWS 6157 and LAWS 6211 and/or LAWS 7409.
+2 credits, letter graded.

 Seminar: Criminal Law in Context:Legal and Social Images of Victims and Perpetrators - LAWS 8533

-Contextualizes criminal law by engaging in an in depth study of the legal and social characterizations of victims and perpetrators in U.S. law, politics, and popular culture.
+Contextualizes criminal law by engaging in an in depth study of the legal and social characterizations of victims and perpetrators in U.S. law, politics and popular culture.
+2 credits, letter graded.

 Seminar: Critical Law and Economics - LAWS 8412